spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 - [Solace PubSub+](https://solace.com/software/)
 - [Azure Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/)

-The middleware a stream application uses is determined by adding a specific [Spring Cloud Stream Binder](https://cloud.spring.io/spring-cloud-stream/#binder-implementations) library as a dependency to the application.
+You can find more information like the the current list of Spring Cloud Stream Binders [here](https://cloud.spring.io/spring-cloud-stream/#binder-implementations) library as a dependency to the application.

 ## Spring Cloud Stream